leonardompp/ROS-Workshop/src/day1/README.md

 <h1>ROS 2 Workshop Instructions - Day 1</h1>

 This first exercise aims to introduce the very basics of ROS 2.
-This is done by writing a simple node with basic functions, ir order to explore some key points in ROS.
+This is done by writing a simple node with basic functions in order to explore some key points in ROS.

 ## 1) Introduction